daattali/shinyjs/README.md

 ### Using shinyjs in Shiny Dashboards

 `shinydashboard` is an R package that lets you create nice dashboards with Shiny.
-Since it's fairly popular and has a different structure than typical Shiny apps, it can be unclear where to include the call to `useShinyjs()` in these apps.
+Since it has a different structure than typical Shiny apps, it can be unclear where to include the call to `useShinyjs()` in these apps.
 It is recommended to place the call to `useShinyjs()` in the beginning of `dashboardBody()`.
 For example, here is a minimal Shiny dashboard that uses `shinyjs`:

     library(shiny)
     library(shinydashboard)